Dark Photon Bremsstrahlung and Ultra-High-Energy Cosmic Ray: Introduction

 Despite the fact that the Large Hadron Collider (LHC) has been running for a decade, there is still no new concrete evidence of any new physics yet.
 One interesting possibility is that new physics might not interact via usual standard model gauge interactions.
 The interaction with new physics could come indirectly from the mixing between gauge bosons instead.
 If the new physics sector has its own $U(1)$ gauge symmetry, the kinetic mixing term with the standard model photon lead is always allowed.
 Therefore the existence of new $U(1)$ gauge boson known as dark photon \cite{HOLDOM1986196,FAYET1980285,FAYET1990743,Fabbrichesi:2020wbt,Caputo:2021eaa} could be probed via the mixing term with the usual photon.
 In past decades, many attempts have been made to detect dark photon, such as gravitational wave detection \cite{Guo:2019ker,Co:2021rhi}, helioscope \cite{Redondo:2008aa,Ehret:2010mh,Betz:2013dza}, and spectroscopy \cite{Jaeckel:2010xx,Danilov:2018bks}.
 Detecting dark photon could also be the signal of the dissipative dark sector \cite{Foot:2014uba,Foot:2014osa,Foot:2016wvj}.

 In this paper, we propose another way to probe the dark photon by considering the dark photon Bremsstrahlung process in the UHECR.
-Due to the soft and collinear nature of the process, we show that the energy loss of protons becomes significant when the dark photon is sufficiently light.
+We show that the energy loss of protons from soft and hard dark photon Bremsstrahlung are significant and hence could change the UHECR spectrum.
 Using the simple broken power law consisting of two astronomical sources as the original flux of cosmic rays, the simple model of dark photon Bremsstrahlung can be tested against the observational data of UHECR.
 We also provide the exclusion limits from our study and compare them with existing limits on ultralight dark photon.

 This paper is organised as follows: In section \ref{sec-2}, the mixing dark photon and photon is presented and we provide all analytical expressions of the soft dark photon Bremsstrahlung from proton scattering.
 The free parameters of our model will be fitted with the relevant experimental data from UHECR and the results are discussed in section \ref{sec-3}.
 In section \ref{sec-4}, we close the paper with the conclusion of our findings in this work.